Turnitin - online tool

 When systems are down

 If you encounter issues when submitting work online or accessing marks and feedback, please contact your Module Leader for advice.
-If you are unable to submit work online due to system downtime, your faculty will be in touch and provide you with clear guidance on what to do.
+If you are unable to submit work online due to system downtime, your College will be in touch and provide you with clear guidance on what to do.